shubhampatil1602/foodhub-react/README.md

-# Foodhub - A React Project from scratch 🚀
+# foodhub - A React Project from scratch 🚀

 ## foodhub